PkmX/bs2html/README.md

 ### Example

-Download a `.tar.gz` backup from [http://www.bs2.to](http://www.bs2.to) and extract it to the current directory (for testing purporses, you may use `testbrd` in the repository):
+Download a `.tar.gz` backup from [https://www.bs2.to](http://www.bs2.to) and extract it to the current directory (Note that you may also use `testbrd` in the repository as an example):

 ```
 $ tar xf P_foo.tar.gz